MARIA2M/ScraperGoogleScholar/README.md

 - Write setup.py.
 - Import module to PyPI.
 - Implement better error messages.
-- Detect error in names format for a proper prediction
+- Detect error in names format for a proper prediction.
+- Modules for logging and gender detection.